-Under certain high-melt years, surface rivers have been observed for a number of northern Greenland glaciers, including 79 °N (Bell et al. 2017).
-While we do not consider meltwater channels in our analysis and focus only on SGLs, a number of linear features similar to rivers are clearly visible in the Sentinel data (Figure S1).
+Under certain high-melt years, surface rivers have been observed for a number of northern Greenland glaciers, including 79°N (Bell et al. 2017).
+Whilst in the current study, we remove the melt water channels to focus on SGLs only, a number of linear features similar to rivers are clearly visible in the Sentinel data (Figure S1).
 This highlights that more liquid water is likely present on and within the glacier than discussed here.
-There is even some evidence of the persistence of liquid water in melt lakes during the winter season on 79 °N Glacier (Schröder et al. 2020). used Sentinel 1 SAR data which can detect water without the presence of sunlight (unlike optical sensors such as Sentinel 2) and under the snow surface.
+There is even some evidence of the persistence of liquid water in melt lakes during the winter season in this region.
+Schröder et al. (2020) used Sentinel 1 SAR data which can detect water without the presence of sunlight (unlike optical sensors such as Sentinel 2) and under the snow surface.
 It is hypothesised that lakes beneath the surface were formed in particularly warm years (such as 2019) and then subsequently covered by a thin ice lens or snow (Schröder et al. 2020).